What is COVID-19?

 Sometimes, put you on a ventilator (machine to help you breathe)

 You may need to be on a ventilator for up to a few weeks.

 How can I prevent COVID-19?

 The best way to prevent COVID-19 is to be vaccinated COVID-19 Vaccine Coronavirus disease 2019 (COVID-19) vaccines provide protection against COVID-19.
 COVID-19 is the disease caused by infection with the SARS-CoV-2 virus.
-There are multiple COVID-19 vaccines... read more and stay up-to-date with any boosters you are eligible to get (see CDC: Vaccines for COVID-19 and CDC: COVID-19 Vaccine Booster Shots).
+There are multiple COVID-19 vaccines... read more .
+The Centers for Disease Control and Prevention (CDC) recommends that people aged 6 months and older receive the 2023–2024 updated COVID-19 vaccine to protect against serious illness from COVID-19 (see [CDC]: Vaccines for COVID-19).

 The vaccines are safe and effective